Show 26 – Cannes Lions Pt.3: Age Agnostic Marketing, Mark Borkowski, Being Legendary

 Show 26 continued the interviews being recorded on location at Cannes Lions.

-In the first part of the show, Russell Goldsmith was joined by Karen Strauss, Partner, Chief Strategy & Creativity Officer at Ketchum, Gabriel Araujo, Creative Director at Ketchum and Adam Singolda of content discovery platform Taboola.
+In Part One, Russell Goldsmith was joined by Karen Strauss, Partner, Chief Strategy & Creativity Officer at Ketchum, Gabriel Araujo, Creative Director at Ketchum and Adam Singolda of content discovery platform Taboola to discuss Age Agnostic Marketing.

 The topic of the chat was Age Agnostic Content.